Current capital projects

 Transportation Accelerator Program

 The Transportation Accelerator Program (TAP) is a strategic initiative designed to speed up the delivery of key transportation projects and strengthen our transportation network.
-TAP includes several transportation projects that have been identified for accelerated design and delivery, ahead of their timelines in the Transportation Mater Plan and associated 10-Year Capital Plan.
+TAP includes several transportation projects that have been identified for accelerated design and delivery, ahead of their timelines in the Transportation Master Plan and associated 10-Year Capital Plan.

-Accelerated projects
+Accelerated Projects

 Some of the accelerated projects you can expect to see in the near future include: